 Read along to learn about Ruby Bridges and her role in desegregation with this 14-slide PowerPoint presentation.

-Your primary students will learn about an inspiring 6-year-old named Ruby Bridges, who in 1960 was the youngest African American child to integrate into a Southern US school.
+Introduce your primary students to an inspiring 6-year-old named Ruby Bridges, who in 1960 was the youngest African American child to integrate into a Southern US school.

 Through this shared reading activity, students will follow along with the presentation and make logical inferences.
 They will cite specific textual evidence to support conclusions drawn from the text.